Top Places to Visit on a Day Trip to Alexandria

 Over the centuries, the city became an important hub of the Hellenistic civilization and was the capital of Egypt before Cairo for about 1000 years, until the Muslim conquest of Egypt in AD 641 when they founded the new capital of Egypt which was called Fustat before it was named Cairo later.
 Since the 18th century, Alexandria has become a major centre of the international shipping industry and one of the most important trading centres in the world and this is due to the overland connection between the Mediterranean Sea and the Red Sea.

-The city of Alexandria has a Mediterranean climate with warm summer and rainy winter, where the temperature average in the summer is 31 °C and in winter it decreases sometimes to 12°C. The best time to visit Alexandria is in the summer from March till June and in autumn from September till November.
+The city of Alexandria has a Mediterranean climate with warm summer and rainy winter, where the temperature average in the summer is 31 °C and in winter it decreases sometimes to 12°C. The best time to visit Alexandria is in the summer from March to June and in autumn from September to November.
 The city has the main airport, Borg el Arab Airport, which is located 25 km away from the city centre, and mainly serves destinations in the Middle East and North Africa.

 Alexandria is full of many historical places to visit, that history lovers will admire.
 Let us take a look at those famous attractions in the city and what activities you can enjoy there.